-1. Issuer profile 3
+1. Issuer profile 3 3

-2. Information on ownership structure (pursuant to article 123- bi s of the TUF)
+2. Information on ownership structure (pursuant to article 123- bis of the TUF) as December 2018 at 3

-as at 31 December 2017 4

 a) Structure of the share capital 4

 b) Restrictions on the transfer of securities 4

-c) Key shareholdings 4
+c) Major shareholdings 4

-d) Securities conferring special right 4
+d) Securities conferring special rights 4

 e) Employee share ownership: mechanism for exercising voting rights 5

+• 5

-f) Restrictions on voting rights 5
+f) Restrictions on voting rights

 g) Shareholders' agreements 5 5

-h) Change of control clauses 5
+h) Change of control clauses ; Э Г

-i) Powers to increase the share capital and authorisation of share buybacks I) Management and coordination activity 5 6
+i) Powers to increase the share capital and authorisation of share buybacks 5 6

+I) Management and coordination activity 0

-3. Compliance 6
+3. Compliance (6

 4. Board of Directors 6

 4.1.
 Appointment and replacement 6

 4.2.
 Composition 8

 4.3.
-Role of the Board of Directors 10
+Role of the Board of Directors 1

 4.4.
-Delegated bodies 12
+Delegated bodies 1:

 4.5.
 Other executive Directors 14

 4.6.
-Independent Directors 14
+Independent Directors 1

 4.7.
-Lead Independent Director 14
+Lead Independent Director 1

-5. Handling of company information 14
+5. Handling of company information 1

-6. Board committees 14
+6. Board committees 1

-7. Remuneration and Appointments Committee 14
+7. Remuneration and Appointments Committee 1

-8. Remuneration of Directors 16
+8. Remuneration of Directors 1 7

-9. Control and Risks Committee 18
+9. Control and Risks Committee 19 9

-10. Internal control and risk management system 20
+10. Internal control and risk management system 2 0

 10.1.
-Director responsible for the internal control and risk management system 21
+Director responsible for the internal control and risk management system 2 1

 10.2.
-Head of Internal Audit 21
+Head of Internal Audit 2 2

 10.3.
-Organisational Model pursuant to Legislative Decree 231 of 8 June 2001 22
+Organisational Model pursuant to Legislative Decree 231 of 8 June 2001 2 3

 10.4.
-Independent auditors 23
+Independent auditors 2 3

 10.5.
-Manager responsible for preparing the Company's financial statements 10.6.
-Coordination of entities involved in the internal control 23
+Manager responsible for preparing the company's financial statements 24 4

+10.6.
+Coordination of entities involved in the internal control

-and risk management system 23
+and risk management system 24 4

 10.7.
-Main features of the current internal control and risk management
+Main characteristics of the current internal control and risk management systems

-systems relating to the process of financial disclosure, pursuant to article
+relating to the process of financial disclosure, pursuant to article

-123-bis, paragraph 2(b) of the TUF 24
+123-bis, paragraph 2b) of the TUF 2 4

-11. Directors' interests and related-party transactions 25
+11. Directors' interests and transactions with related parties

-12. Appointment of the Board of Statutory Auditors 26
+12. Appointment of the Board of Statutory Auditors 2 7

-13. Auditors 27
+13. Auditors 2 8

-14. Relations with shareholders and investors 29
+14. Relations with shareholders and investors

-15. Shareholders' Meetings 29
+15. Shareholders' meetings 3 0

-16. Other corporate governance practices 32
+16. Other corporate governance practices 3 3

-17. Changes since the end of the financial year under review 18.
-Comments on the letter from the Chairman 32
+17. Changes since the end of the Financial Year under review 3

+18. Comments on the letter of 21 December 2018 from the Chairman -

-of the Corporate Governance Committee dated 13 December 2017 32
+of the Corporate Governance Committee 3 3

-or the corporate dovernance committee dated to December 2017 32
+-

-Table 1: Composition of the Board of Directors and the committees 33
+Table 1: Composition of the Board of Directors and the committees 34

-Table 2: Composition of the Board of Statutory Auditors 35
+Table 2: Composition of the Board of Statutory Auditors 3 6